mikalail/ViewQueue/README.md

 # ViewQueue-v1
-an android app that lets you know wait times in a park with rides.
+a Java implementation of amusement park attractions with waiting time simulation, and a simple server.

+Designed to pair with a companion Android app.